 So it stands to reason that the fulfillment and bliss we’re all shooting for can happen only to the degree we have advanced in our spiritual development, and continue to advance.
 Forward movement, then, is a given.
 All too often, people get stuck and have no intention of moving out of their rut.
 And then they’re surprised to find themselves unhappy and alone, blaming life, others, circumstances and that all-time favorite, bad luck.

-If we look at relationship through this lens of spiritual reality, we realize that all disputes can be brought into resolution.
+If we look at relationship through this lens of spiritual reality, we realize we can resolve all disputes .
 Because at the level of the spiritual self, we’re all already connected.
 All is one.
 So by fusing with another with the feeling that there is a spiritual world within both of us in which we can discover our oneness, then spiritual union can happen.

-The sexual force that is generated through union on all levels has tremendous creative power.
-It is self-perpetuating, so if we choose to participate in this flow we will set something in motion that will take on a life of its own, like a stream we need to learn to follow.
+The sexual force we generate through union on all levels has tremendous creative power.
+And it is self-perpetuating.
+So if we choose to participate in this flow we will set something in motion that will take on a life of its own, like a stream we need to learn to follow.

-Also know this: whatever exists in our psyche—both the positive aspects and the negative—is going to show up in our sexual experiences; it is impossible to keep anything out.
+Also know this: whatever exists in our psyche—both the positive aspects and the negative—is going to show up in our sexual experiences.
+It is impossible to keep anything out.
 As such, we can look at our sexual experiences as an infallible indicator of where we are, in our inner world.
 It will reveal where we’re already free and living in alignment with divine law.
-It will also show where destructiveness still resides, and where we’re stuck and stagnant because something isn’t being looked at or dealt with.
+Also, it will show where destructiveness still resides, and where we’re stuck and stagnant because something isn’t being looked at or dealt with.

 Labels, we think, take care of the matter.
-Then the spiritual message from the inner recesses gets overlooked, no matter how loudly it is broadcasting by way of sexual inclinations, whether they are welcomed or repressed.
+Then we overlook the spiritual message coming from the inner recesses, no matter how loudly it is broadcasting by way of sexual inclinations, whether we welcome them or repress them.
 We get confused about owning up to these things, without needing to act them out.
 For example, if character defects twist one’s sexual drive into cruel and destructive fantasies, we don’t have to act these out to witness their presence.
 We can still face, understand, accept and deal with these feelings, just as we would any other distortions that arise on our spiritual path, recognizing their inner meaning and disengaging the energetic attachments.

 There is so much we can learn when we begin to view our sexual energies in this way.
 We have a powerful, sacred and efficient tool for growth, with every apparently insignificant attitude appearing symbolically in our sexual expressions and giving us a direct mirror to see what inner aspects we need to be aware of.
 What does my sexuality reveal about my non-sexual nature?
 About my attitudes?
 Where does it expose my problems?
 How does it reveal my purified nature?